Table of Contents

 Night Sky Unlimited

-This gives you the option to become a Night Sky Premium member.
+This gives you the option to become a Night Sky Unlimited member.
 In exchange for a one-off payment, Night Sky+ members get permanent access to all of the Night Sky+ content.
 Note that Night Sky Unlimited is a one-off in-app purchase and not a subscription.

 By setting this control to On Night Sky will play music to set the mood for stargazing.

 Pick the musical background that suits you.
 There are five gentle and atmospheric pieces to choose from.